wanghehv1996/newton/docs/api_core.rst

 .. _model-update-flags:

-Model Update Flags
+Update Flags
 ------------------

 These bitmask flags are used with :py:meth:`newton.solvers.SolverBase.notify_model_changed` to inform a solver which parts of a :class:`newton.Model` were modified after the solver was created.
+Individual solver implementations are responsible for interpreting these flags and updating any internal data structures from the model as required.

 ==========================================  =============================================================
 Constant                                    Description